-Our base case analysis assumes that North Shore Gas can purchase gas supplies at \$0.37 per therm in each of the three program years.
+Our base case analysis assumes that Peoples Gas can purchase gas supplies at \$0.37 per therm in each of the three program years.
 We derive this estimate using natural gas futures contract prices for deliveries over the next 24 months.
-As the table shows, we estimate that if the utility promotes all measures that on a per-therm basis cost less than this supply cost, it can reasonably expect to capture between 1.2 and 2.1 million therms of energy savings per year for each year in question.
-While in this base case North Shore Gas is close to hitting the target for program year 4, the top of the range still lies below the target.
-It falls more noticeably short of the statutory savings targets for program years 5 and 6.
+As the table shows, we estimate that if the utility promotes all measures that on a per-therm basis cost less than this supply cost, it can reasonably expect to capture between 4.6 and 7.5 million therms of energy savings per year for each year in question, which falls noticeably short of the statutory savings targets.